Accounting Errors Small Business Owners Make

-While it can be helpful to process transactions quickly with a high-powered accounting software program, paying to correct mistakes is something you’d like to avoid.
+While it can be helpful for a small business to process transactions quickly with a high-powered accounting software program, paying to correct mistakes is something you’d like to avoid.
 Understanding the types of accounting mistakes that are commonly made can make a difference between having to pay to fix an error and getting it right the first time.
-Here are five common accounting mistakes that business owners make and suggestions on how to fix them:
+Here are eight common accounting mistakes that business owners make and suggestions on how to fix them:

 Accidentally Recording Transactions in a Prior Period

 Once you've "closed the books" for a fiscal year, you really shouldn't go back to change them.
 Still, some accounting applications, such as QuickBooks, don't allow you to lock a prior period financials so you can post current year's entries in a prior period if you're not careful.
 Other accounting software programs allow you to make this mistake if you haven't configured the software to lock prior period financials.

 If you've recorded transactions in a prior period, the balance sheet will change.
 Therefore, you can check your prior period balance sheet to make sure it hasn't changed since you last closed your books.
 If it's changed, you'll need to investigate.

 Asset accounts should have debit balances, while liability accounts should have credit balances.
 The most common causes of having an incorrect balance in these balance sheet accounts are posting entries to the incorrect account, misclassifying accounts, and duplicating adjusting entries.

 Check your balance sheet to make sure assets and liabilities have the correct balances.
 If there's an account with an incorrect balance, you can pull up the detail of that account to find the entries that caused the error.
 This check should be performed at least monthly.